microsoft/ImagineCup/4-Building-A-Prototype/1.Building-Your-First-Prototype/README.md

 One of the earliest habits you want to adopt is using code revision.
 Code revision enables you to do many things like:

 - **Revise your code**.
 Create various saving points in your code that you can go back to
 - **Collaboration**.
-Using an established code revision like Git and GitHUb makes it easy to collaborate on the same code repository
+Using an established code revision like Git and GitHub makes it easy to collaborate on the same code repository
 - **Release management**.
 You are likely to go in and out of periods in your code development when the code feels stable to move to a point where it's less stable because you are doing changes like refactoring or you are adding more functionality.
 You want to have the ability to point out a time in your code where it works well and _tag_ it as a candidate that can be released.
 The earlier you think about this, the more prepared you are to demo your system should you suddenly need to demo it to a jury or prospective customers.
 - **CI/CD**.
 Code revision systems usually integrate well with various systems to make it easy for you to produce releaseable code.
 So what is releaseable code?
 It's code that's well-tested and does what it's supposed to.
 You want to automate this process as early as possible so you focus on developing code and pushing it to a repository and then code is then tested and deployed to some system where it can be demoed.